elixir-europe/rdmkit/pages/rdm_cycle/processing.md

 {% include pagelist.html tag="process" %}

-## Where can training materials and events about Data Processing be found?
+## Where can training materials and events about data processing be found?

 {% include tess.html search="Data Processing" %}
 <!--## External links